 In general, venues equipped with a hearing loop system have portable receivers available to borrow.
 These bodypack receivers typically have a 3.5 mm (⅛ inch) headphone output and can either be used with headphones provided by the venue or with the user’s own headphones, earphones, or earbuds.
 This makes for a less convenient way to access the sound from a hearing loop and the sound is not custom tailored to suit the individual’s pattern of loss, but it still provides a world of difference in terms of comprehension and enjoyment.

 Until recently, telecoil-enabled hearing devices and portable receivers were the only two ways to utilize a hearing loop.
 Now, thanks to the innovation of OTOjOY, a third solution has become available.
 OTOjOY LoopBuds are earbuds equipped with a telecoil that allow users to access the sound from a hearing loop with their smartphone.
 Since high cost and stigma are significant factors in deterring individuals from purchasing and using hearing aids, OTOjOY LoopBuds provide an affordable, stigma-free solution to give users access to an enhanced listening experience and and the added ability to customize their sound with the LoopBuds smartphone app.

-The first hearing aid ever equipped with a telecoil was developed in 1936 to help with hearing on the telephone.
-The first patent for an induction hearing loop was filed in 1937, but the benefits with the technology at the time were limited.
+The first hearing aid ever equipped with a telecoil was developed in 1936 to help users hear on the telephone.
+The first patent for an induction hearing loop was filed in 1937, but the benefits of the technology at the time were limited.
 In the 1960s and 1970s, experimentation with these systems was very prevalent in Scandinavia.
-Univox, one of the leading hearing loop manufacturers, was founded in 1965 and developed the first true hearing loop amplifier in 1969.
+Univox, one of the leading hearing loop amplifier manufacturers, was founded in 1965 and developed the first true hearing loop amplifier in 1969.
 During this time, hearing loops were installed in places of worship and schools.

 Copyright 2017, OTOjOY LLC.
 All rights reserved.
-License Number: 996239